Cedarhurst Senior Living logo

 This is the ability to get into and out of a bed or a chair without assistance.

-This is the ability to walk from one place to another without assistance.
+This is the ability to walk from one place to another without assistance from another person.

-This consists of the ability to get food from plate to mouth as well as chewing and swallowing.
+This consists of the ability to get food from the plate to your mouth.

 IADL Function